thearavindh/videocall-app/README.md

         ```
         flutter packages pub run build_runner build
         ```
-    If you do not intend to make your own API or use a custom one, you can quickly find and deploy the model [User Management API](https://github.com/maddyb99/user_management_api) being used in this project.
 4. Copy your **Agora Project App ID** and replace `YOUR-APP-ID` in `lib/common/private/agora_sdk_constants.dart` with the App ID
     ```